 CPUPC (pronounced See-Pup-See) members traditionally meet the evening prior to the quarterly meetings of the Texas Higher Education Coordinating Board.

-Texas Undergraduate Research Day at the Capitol A date for 2015 will be announced soon.
+Texas Undergraduate Research Day at the Capitol The 2015 UGRD will be conducted March 4.

 April 26, 2013: With the purpose of showcasing undergraduate research projects from across the state, the 2013 event included the display of 68 research projects representing approximately 100 students from 53 general academic and health institutions statewide.
 Research projects are described in the Abstract Book with a few photos available here.